© DAVID CARR-SMITH 2009 : all images and text are copyrighted - please accredit text quotes - image repro must be negotiated via [email protected]

 A free individual creative citizen of the collectively 'owned' exterior spaces of the city - asserting their presence via public pictorial interventions - may ascend a hierarchy of image-making.
 The ascent starts from 1: simple self-assertion of the signature type: "I was - and therefore I am - here", called 'tagging'.
 Through 2: graphically elaborated images (often based on 'signatures') usually called 'graffiti'.
 To 3: representations that are 'thought messages' that seek to recharge dull locations with pictorial adventures: that pictorialise text, assert 'artistic' styles, present fantasy stories, turn flat walls into 'theatrical' scenery.
 To 4: interventions that capitalise on the structures of their location to provoke new meanings and unexpected effects.
 Through 5: works that begin to reveal indications of self-conscious 'art-snobbery': smartnamed practitioners perform these new works to devotee initiates, even possible is membership of a new international artist elite who (apparently unpredictably) present to the masses huge 'public-art' works on the exteriors of world cities.
 Finally 6: a creeping decadence in this public arena of burgeoning creativity: an increasing mutating of graffiti into 'street-art', sought by tourists and increasingly endorsed by councils, businesses, corporates, art-commerce, and recently even private domestic patronage of famous graffiti-artists.
 One may even buy gallery framed spin-offs of some artists' 'typical motifs'.
 Thus free self expression is transmuted into 'art-styles' and the freedom/individuality/experiential impact of a once vital zone of citizens' initiatives is increasingly eroded, its surprising locational transformations neutralised//neutered, its culture of individual public expression weaned and appropriated by tangential money and publicity interests.

-TAGS + GRAFFITI + STREET-ART: CALLE SAN AGUSTIN, ZARAGOZA (CITY CENTER-E), SPAIN
+TAGS + GRAFFITI + STREET-ART: CALLE SAN AGUSTIN, ZARAGOZA (CITY-CENTER EAST), SPAIN

 (paste-up 3-pics 14-06-2013)